darkyzhou/electron-loong64/README.md

 **Note:** The Electron binaries require `glibc >= 2.38`.

+## Usage

+1. Check [releases](https://github.com/darkyzhou/electron-loong64/releases) for available versions.
+2. Install the `electron` npm package with corresponding version and specify the download mirror like this:

+   > ELECTRON_MIRROR="https://github.com/darkyzhou/electron-loong64/releases/download/" electron_use_remote_checksums=1 npm install electron@THE_VERSION

+You may also refer to [darkyzhou/electron-builder-loong64](https://github.com/darkyzhou/electron-builder-loong64) for insturctions on how to build your Electron project with [electron-builder](https://github.com/electron-userland/electron-builder).

 ## Branches

 - `dev`: The development branch, containing the latest patches and build scripts.